-For bycatch species of commercial interest, reasonably good estimates of landings can be obtained from fisher records, while for less valuable species, observer data provides the best information.
-Here we provide data on major bycatch species and species of special interest for the longline and purse seine fisheries within, and adjacent to, New Zealand fisheries waters.
+For bycatch species of commercial interest, good estimates of landings are obtained from fisher records, while for less valuable species, observer data provides the best information.
+Here we provide data on major bycatch species including "key shark species" from CMM2009-04 and species of special interest for the longline and purse seine fisheries within, and adjacent to, New Zealand fisheries waters.

-The major bycatch species in the longline fishery have been bought into New Zealand Quota Management System (QMS).
-Blue shark is the most common bycatch species followed by Ray's Bream (Table 5).
-The large reductions in longline effort have resulted in reductions in landings of the major bycatch species.
+The major bycatch species in the longline fishery have been brought into New Zealand Quota Management System (QMS).
+Blue shark is the most common bycatch species retained followed by Ray's Bream (Table 6).
+In recent years bycatch levels have been relatively stable.

-Table 5: Landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
-Data are provided by 1 Oct - 30 Sept fishing year and for some species may include catches from non-tuna fisheries.
+Table 6: Landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
+Data are provided by calendar year and for some species may include catches from non-tuna fisheries.

-Species Scientific name 2003/04 2004/05 2005/06 2006/07 2007/08 Blue shark Prionace glauca 649 734 656 790 681 Mako shark Isurus oxyrinchus 100 107 82 75 74 Moonfish Lampris guttatus 156 111 79 82 43 Porbeagle shark Lamna nasus 65 60 55 54 41 Ray's bream Brama brama 157 259 215 149 151
+Species Scientific name 2006 2007 2008 2009

+Blue shark Prionace glauca 625 782 697 807

+Mako shark Isurus oxyrinchus 83 76 72 82

+Moonfish Lampris guttatus 83 78 45 89

+Porbeagle shark Lamna nasus 54 53 43 64

+Ray's bream Brama brama 207 153 160 175

 It is also possible to estimate bycatch from the longline fishery using observer records.
 While this is important for estimating catches of the less valuable species that are less likely to be retained or recorded, it is difficult to obtain reliable estimates from species rarely caught in longline fisheries.
-Estimates of catches (in numbers of fish), the percentage of those catches retained, and an indication of the life status of discards are provided in Table 6.
+Estimates of catches (in numbers of fish), the percentage of those catches retained, and an indication of the life status of discards are provided in

+Table 7.

-Table 6: Estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data in 2006 to 2008.
-Also provided for 2008 only is the percentage of these species retained and the percentage of non-retained fish that were alive when caught, N/A lost or unknown.
+Table 7: Estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data in 2006 to 2009.
+Also provided for 2009 only is the percentage of these species retained and the percentage of non-retained fish that were alive when caught, N/A (none discarded).